-Extend your backpack with our handy tips.
+Extend your backpack with these 3 tried-and-true ways.

 However, they are usually neglected and not properly taken care of.